-We offer five intense days in a collaborative workshop environment with teachers from all over the country.
+We offer a collaborative workshop environment with teachers from all over the country.
 The goal of which is deeper understanding of mathematics and of ways to develop it with our students.
 Each day we explore a different content area and develop it from early elementary to upper elementary or middle school.
 In this way we can explore issues in AIS as well as enrichment.
 All materials and sample lessons are referenced to CCSS and available online.

 - BA or equivalent

 - Proof of English proficiency for all non-native speakers of English

 Dr. Peter Garrity is an Adjunct Professor of Mathematics Education at Teachers College, Columbia University where he teaches Theories of Knowing and Learning Mathematics as well as elementary and secondary mathematics methods courses.